noirgif/maid-sweeprs/README.md

 If desired, the maid can practice Danshari given permission.
 For example, she can [sell your unused iPad for money](https://comic-days.com/episode/3269754496647364302).

-Like Toki, she has two modes:
+Like Toki in Blue Archive, she is a maid with two modes:

-`tag`: Label the files/directories automatically, based on their types and names.
+Online: Label the files/directories and save them in a mongodb database.
+When dispatching those files it can also read the entries from the database.
+Useful if you want to sweep the same directory multiple times or keep a statistics of the files.

+Offline: Label the files/directories and dispatch them immediately.
+Useful if you want to sweep a directory once.

 - code projects and application directories are labeled, and their children are not scanned
   - if there is a DLL, you know what it is for, the maid also knows.
 - others are labeled based on the extensions, or names if its name indicates that it is a special kind of file.

-`sweep`: Carry out actions based on the labels.

 ## Feature